Skip to main content

 Restart Claude Desktop completely

-After saving the configuration file, you must fully close and reopen Claude Desktop.
-This is important because Claude only reads the configuration file when it starts.
+After saving the configuration file, fully close and reopen Claude Desktop.

 Windows

-Look at the system tray (the small icons near the clock at the bottom-right of your screen).
-If you see the Claude icon there, right-click it and choose Quit.
-Then open Claude Desktop again from the Start menu.
+Check the system tray (icons near the clock).
+Right-click the Claude icon and choose Quit.
+Then reopen from the Start menu.

 Mac

-Press Cmd + Q to fully quit Claude Desktop.
+Press Cmd + Q to fully quit.
 Simply closing the window is not enough.
-Then reopen Claude Desktop from the Applications folder or Dock.
+Then reopen from Applications or Dock.

 Verify the connection

 Open Claude Desktop and start a new conversation.
 Look at the bottom of the chat input for a small B icon among the connected tools.
-That icon means Bricksfusion is connected and ready.
+That icon means Bricksfusion is connected.

 Type your first prompt to test: